The Nurse's Guide To Finding A Job

 When reading a job posting, search the ad for keywords that you can repeat in your cover letter (and in your resume as well).
 For example, if the position requires experience with delegation, be certain to point out your specific experience with delegation.

-The middle two paragraphs should be as specifically about you as possible, focusing on the aspects of your skills, experience, knowledge, or education that make you the ideal candidate for the position and the organization.
+The middle two paragraphs should be as specific as possible, focusing on the aspects of your skills, experience, knowledge, or education that make you the ideal candidate for the position and the organization.
 Rather than repeat information from your resume, use the cover letter to go a little deeper and call attention to crucial aspects of your resume.
 The cover letter and resume should work hand in hand to empower and strengthen one another, not just regurgitate the same information in the same way.

 YOUR BUSINESS CARD: